sbidoul/pip-deepfreeze/README.rst

    references for already pinned requirements, use the ``--update`` option like so::

       pip-df sync --update DEPENDENCY1,DEPENDENCY2,...

+`pip-deepfreeze` erroneously complains python is not running in a virtualenv.

+   The most probable cause is that you used an older version of ``virtualenv`` which does not generate PEP 405 compliant virtual environments.
+   ``virtualenv`` version 20 and later are supported, as well as the Python 3 native ``venv`` module.
+Should this problem be prevalent in practice, we may add support for older ``virtualenv`` versions, or add an option to ignore the virtualenv sanity check (which is only there to prevent ``pip-deepfreeze`` to corrupt the system Python packages by accident).

 How can I pass options to pip?